| 1. What types of affordable housing programs are available in Foster City? |

 | 12.
 Are there any first-time homebuyer loan programs?
 What are the qualifications? |

-New loans from the first-time homebuyer loan program have been suspended due to the State legislation to terminate redevelopment agencies.
+New loans from the City's first-time homebuyer loan program have been suspended due to the State legislation to terminate redevelopment agencies.
+HEART of San Mateo County has a first-time homebuyer loan program.
+Follow this link for more information.

 | 13.
 Are there other first-time homebuyer programs? |